All Saints Day

 but because goodness, by nature, radiates.

-What is the fruit that must come forth in our lives, in which Jesus speaks of Himself as the vine,
+And what is the fruit that must come forth in our lives,

+If I may appeal to John, chapter 15, in which Jesus speaks of Himself as the vine,

 Being loved by God transforms and expands the heart,

 enabling and moving us even to love enemies.